jawhitti/Cardiac/README.md

 Unhandled Exception: System.InvalidOperationException: The program requires input but no input available

 ```

+**cardiac.exe** sends all output to the console.
+If you want something more elaborate you can host
+the Interpreter in your own process and handle the *Output* event.
+(See the source code to cardiac.exe
+for an example).

 ### Using the debugger
 To debug the program run the debugger as follows: